 A course for students interested in elementary astronomy.
 A survey of modern observations of astronomy including the moon, planets, stars, and their formations.
 The history and social implications of astronomy are also addressed.
 PhSc 206 has a required lab.
 Students cannot receive credit for both PhSc 205T and PhSc 206Tx or for both PhSc 200 and PhSc 206Tx.
-Fall and winter terms.
+(3-2)